newellbrandon/kastendevhub.github.io/_posts/2024-10-24-kubevirt-flr-and-kasten.markdown

 # Now you can do file level restore

-We need to mount the `sda4` partition, with `lsblk` you'll see the new block added to your machine vda is the actual mount and sda is the one you just attached.
+We need to mount the `sda4` partition, with `lsblk` you'll see the new block added to your machine: `vda` is the actual mount and `sda` is the one you just attached.
 ![new lsblk](../images/posts/2024-10-25-kubevirt-flr-and-kasten/new-ls-blk.png)

 Mount `sda4` to the `/backup` directory and do a file level restore !